strawberrycode/SafariOauthLogin/README.md

     </dict>
 </array>
 ```
+Use the app name set in your project, for example: `SafariOauthLogin`

-3. If you haven't got Cocoapods installed, check here to know what to do: https://guides.cocoapods.org/using/getting-started.ht
+* If you haven't got Cocoapods installed, check here to know what to do: https://guides.cocoapods.org/using/getting-started.ht
   then `$ pod install`

 ###Note:###